-In 1994, Philip Novotny and Roger Malinowski launched BOB (Beast of Burden Company), in California.
+In 1994, Philip Novotny and Roger Malinowski launched BOB (Beast of Burden Company) in California.
 The bicycle pro and the airplane mechanic created Yak bike trailers before strollers.
 After having families, the two needed a different type of stroller, so the BOB Sport Utility was born.
-They were also the first to put a locking swivel wheel on a jogger in 2005.
+Fun fact: they were also the first to put a locking swivel wheel on a jogger in 2005.
+Since its inception, BOB has been producing some hard-to-beat strollers.
 Britax purchased BOB in 2011.

 Ease of Use

-The Revolution 3.0 is easy to use with a few more features than the Revolution 2.0 that make it more convenient for everyday use.
+The Revolution 3.0 is easy to use with a few more features than the Revolution 2.0, making it more convenient for everyday use.

 Fold and Unfold